jakoch/awesome-composer/README.md

 - [Studio](https://github.com/franzliedke/studio) - A workbench for developing Composer packages.
 Its an alternative to editing dependencies in the vendor folder or using [PathRepositories](https://getcomposer.org/doc/05-repositories.md#path) to load a local clone of your dependency into your project.
 - [OctoLinker Browser Extension](https://github.com/OctoLinker/OctoLinker) - Enables you to navigate Composer/NPM dependencies on Github.
 - [ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to analyze dependencies and verify that no unknown imported symbols are used in the sources of a package.
-- [composer-normalize](https://github.com/localheinz/composer-normalize) - Provides a composer plugin for normalizing `composer.json`.
+- [composer-normalize](https://github.com/localheinz/composer-normalize) - The plugin helps to keep your `composer.json` file(s) consistent by restructuring and sorting entries (normalizing).

 ## Scripts